 I-1-2-57.Evaluating Fee Petitions

-Although there are jurisdiction limits at the hearing level regarding who can authorize a fee over $12,000.00 (see HALLEX I-1-2-6 B.2.), there is not a maximum fee amount that can be requested or authorized under the fee petition process.
+Although there are jurisdictional limits at the hearing level regarding who can authorize a fee over $15,000.00 (see HALLEX I-1-2-6 B.2.), and direct payment is limited to a maximum of 25 percent of past-due benefits, there is not a maximum fee amount that can be requested or authorized under the fee petition process.
 A fee authorizer evaluating a petition must consider the following criteria for evaluating fee petitions and determining a representative's reasonable fee.

 A. Criteria for Evaluating Fee Petitions